-The Helix Nebula is one of the most famous deep sky objects and the nearest bright nebula to our solar system.
-It is a large planetary nebula located approximately 695 light years from Earth in the direction of Aquarius constellation.
-Its striking appearance earned it the nickname the Eye of God.
+The Helix Nebula is a large planetary nebula located approximately 695 light years from Earth in Aquarius constellation.
+It is the nearest bright nebula to our solar system.
+The nebula’s striking appearance earned it the nickname the Eye of God.

-It is a popular object for amateur astronomers and can be observed with binoculars – it appears as a hazy, greenish cloud.
+The Helix Nebula is a popular object for amateur astronomers and can be observed with binoculars, which reveal it as a hazy, greenish cloud.

 NGC 7293 was the first planetary nebula discovered to have cometary knots, which many planetary nebulae were later discovered to contain.